-By linking together a number of differently configured sequence points, complex progressions can be created.
-Smart configuration of the arbitrary generator can be used to match triangular, sine, rectangular or trapezoidal wave functions and thus, e.g. a curve of rectangular waves with differing amplitudes or duty cycles could be produced.
+By linking together a number of differently configured sequences, complex progressions can be created.
+Smart configuration of the arbitrary generator can be used to match triangular, sine, rectangular or trapezoidal wave functions and thus, e.g. a sequence of rectangular waves with differing amplitudes or duty cycles could be produced.